wangjun1996/VisFeature/README.md

 ## Installation

 We have tested these codes on **Windows10-64bit platform** and **Ubuntu 16.04.5 LTS platform**.
 There is no guarantee that these codes can be compiled and executed on other platforms without modifications.
-The Windows and Linux versions of VisFeature are **identical** in function and operation.

 - For ***Microsoft Windows platform***, just download the `VisFeature-win32-x64.7z` package from https://github.com/wangjun1996/VisFeature/releases.
 Unpack it to your favorite location and then open `VisFeature.exe`.

 - For ***Linux platform***, just download the `VisFeature-linux-x64.7z` package from https://github.com/wangjun1996/VisFeature/releases.
 Unpack it to your favorite location.
-Then find out the location of the  VisFeature that you unpack and enter this directory in terminal.
+Find out the location of the  VisFeature that you unpack and grant VisFeature-linux-x64 folder permissions by the command: `chmod 777 -R VisFeature-linux-x64/`.
+Then enter this directory in terminal.
 Finally, type and execute the command: `./VisFeature`.

 **Please note**:

 - Some anti-virus software may report a risky warning when you first run VisFeature.
 Please do not worry about it and you can ignore it.
-- If system alert insufficient permissions when you run VisFeature on Linux platform, the Visfeature folder should be granted higher permissions by the command: `chmod 777 -R VisFeature-linux-x64/`.
 - The maximum size of file that can be opened in VisFeature is **5MB**.
 If you want to use a file that larger than 5MB as input, you can **upload** it on the page of "Compute And Visualization" mode.
 Uploading file is much faster than opening file, so upload is more recommended.
+- The visualization of "Density map comparison" function is based on R software and its ggplot2 package.
+If you want to execute this visualization on **Linux platform**, please **install R software and its ggplot2 package** first.
+Because there is no portable version of R software on the Linux platform.
+Details on how to install R software and its ggplot2 package can be found in the VisFeature manual of Linux platform.

 If you got any difficulties, just send emails to wj0708@tju.edu.cn.
 We will try our best to fix it.